Comparing Open Source Database Options

 - Serverless: No need for a separate server process.

-- Self-Contained: Entire database is stored in a single file.
+- Self-Contained: Stores the entire database in a single file.

 Best For: